jqcorreia/tudo/README.md

 - [x] Smoooooth cursor movement and smoooooth list scrolling with key navigation working.
 - [x] Implement tray!
 DBus is a mess, but a useful mess...
 Icon events and refresh is done
 - [x] Standardize button state.
 Only field is active.
-- [x] Implement textinput cursor movement.
+- [x] Implement textinput cursor movement and Unicode support.
 - [x] Implement by_name_typed in order to get the specific implementation of a given UIComponent
+- [x] Layout container hide/show
+- [ ] Calculator command
 - [ ] !
 Replace SDL2_image with something more light dependency-wise
 - [ ] !
 Make LayoutManager implement UIComponent so it can be called directly to update and draw
 - [ ] Get system default font and use it as a best effort font in case requested font doesn't exist